Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 **It is <u>demand for</u> and <u>usage of</u> software and services which monetizes the token, captures value, and strengthens the peg to BCH.** The use of tokens allows open source developers to capture value later in the software life cycle.
 Rewarding developers later in the software life cycle, and incentivizing maintenance of the software, **is the main problem this business model solves**.

 #### Scope of Value: SaaS<a name="scopeOfValue"></a>
 The stability of the peg between BCH and the token is directly tied to <u>usage</u> of the token and management of <u>supply</u>.
-For this reason, token holders must be very selective of the class of software they support.
+For this reason, the PSF community must be very selective of the class of software they support.
 The ‘Software as a Service’ business model is the most conducive, where usage of the software is directly tied to usage of the token.
 This business model will be a prerequisite for any project sponsored by the community governing the Permissionless Software Foundation.

 #### A Pseudo-Stable Peg<a name="pseudoStableToken"></a>
 ##### Bancor & Liquidity<a name="bancor"></a>